When we got up this morning, I was pleasantly surprised by temps just

 |

-behind me talking for some time.
-We walk
+behind me talking for some time, we walk

 down the trail to the first Beech Creek crossing together, they are hiking the